 San Marzanos are long, thin tomatoes, with a thick wall of flesh and not as many seeds as a typical garden tomato.
 “DOP” San Marzano tomatoes are Read More

-Mario Batali has said that if you ask an Italian their favorite place to eat they will probably say their Nonna’s (Grandma’s) house.
+If you ask an Italian their favorite place to eat they will probably say their Nonna’s (Grandma’s) house.
 I couldn’t agree more.